Zanthras/NGU-IDLE-Tower-Automation/readme.md

 ```
 Hours: 0.68 Kills/KPM: 2268/55.38 EXP/EPM: 2847014/69521.60 AP/APM/KPA: 716/17.48/3.17 PP/PPPH: 242.5/355.37
 ```
 - Hours: Tower runtime.
-As mentioned earlier the tower resets every 12 hours so this value will be larger than that
+As mentioned earlier the tower resets every 12 hours so this value will never be larger than that
 - Kills/KPM: Total kills and kills per minute. kpm is the main driving factor for getting more everything.
 - EXP/EPM: Total exp gained and exp per minute.
 Be sure to set the exp bonus from total stats to be correct
 - AP/APM/KPA: Total AP gained, ap per minute and kills per AP.
 When comparing two runs KPA measures how often you have tier transitions